• Skip to primary navigation

 However, always keep in mind that larger cuts (of any type of food) take longer to cook and that the smaller the cuts are, the faster they cook!

-How to roast peppers on stove?
+How to roast peppers on a stove?

 Roasting and/or charring peppers on a stove is fun!
 It takes very little time and helps you achieve delicious results!